-3If the Four Corners Bonds are issued through the SPE that issues the SJGS Bonds, PNM will make an initial capital contribution to the SPE at the time of issuance of the SJGS Bonds equal to 0.5% of the total capitalization of the SPE and an additional capital contribution to the SPE at the time of issuance of the Four Corners Bonds so that the total contribution of PNM equals 0.5% of the total capitalization of the SPE.
-The capital contribution with respect to the SJGS Bonds will be held by the trustee under the indenture for the SJGS Bonds and the capital contribution with respect to the Four Corners Bonds will be held by the trustee under the indenture for the Four Corners Bonds.
+&lt;sup>4If the Four Corners Bonds are issued through the SPE that issues the SJGS Bonds, PNM will make an initial capital contribution to the SPE at the time of issuance of the SJGS Bonds equal to 0.5% of the total capitalization of the SPE and an additional capital contribution to the SPE at the time of issuance of the Four Corners Bonds so that the total contribution of PNM equals 0.5% of the total capitalization of the SPE.
+The capital contribution with respect to the

+SPE will not be less than 0.5% of the total capital of the SPE.
+This minimum capitalization level also will satisfy existing Internal Revenue Service safe harbors so that PNM will not recognize gross income upon the receipt of cash in exchange for the issuance of the Energy Transition Bonds.
 PNM proposed earning a return on this equity capital contribution relating to the Energy Transition Bonds equal to the interest rate on the longest maturing tranche of the Energy Transition Bonds, to be paid as an Ongoing Financing Cost.

-- The SPE will issue and sell the Energy Transition Bonds in one or more series 22. consisting of one or more tranches.
+22. The SPE will issue and sell the Energy Transition Bonds in one or more series consisting of one or more tranches.
 Through the Supporting Testimony, PNM included a preliminary projected bond structure with the Energy Transition Bonds being issued in a single series with multiple tranches.
 As described in the Supporting Testimony, PNM expects that the Energy Transition Bonds will be issued with a final scheduled maturity date of approximately 25 years from the date of issuance of the Energy Transition Bonds, and a final legal maturity date longer than the scheduled final maturity, driven by rating agency considerations, with semiannual payments of principal and interest.
 The initial debt service payment may be scheduled to take place more than six months after issuance of the Energy Transition Bonds.
 As discussed in the Supporting Testimony, the difference between the scheduled final payment date and legal final maturity date is to provide additional credit protection by allowing shortfalls in principal payments to be recovered over this additional time period due to any unforeseen circumstance, in furtherance of achieving the desired "AAA" or equivalent credit ratings for the bonds.
 The rated final maturity of the Energy Transition Bonds will be the legal final maturity date.
 The number, size and tenor of the series and tranches offered to investors will be determined by rating agency requirements and investor demand at the time of pricing, and as a result, the actual structures may differ.
-In no event will the final scheduled maturity date of the Energy Transition Bonds be more than 25 years from the date of issuance of the Energy Transition Bonds. - 23.
-The Energy Transition Bonds will be structured in a manner designed to provide for substantially levelized annual revenue requirements over the expected life of the bonds.
+In no event will the final scheduled maturity date of the Energy Transition Bonds be more than 25 years from the date of issuance of the Energy Transition Bonds.